ateucher/rmapshaper/README.md

 An R package providing access to the awesome [mapshaper](https://github.com/mbloch/mapshaper/) javascript library by Mattew Bloch, which has both a [Node.js command-line tool](https://github.com/mbloch/mapshaper/wiki/Introduction-to-the-Command-Line-Tool) as well as an [interactive web tool](http://mapshaper.org/).

-I started this package so that I could have the simplification method that mapshaper uses available in R. There is, as far as I know, no other R package that performs topologically-aware multi-polygon simplification.
+I started this package so that I could have mapshaper's simplification method available in R. There is, as far as I know, no other R package that performs topologically-aware multi-polygon simplification.
 (This means that shared boundaries between polygons are always kept intact, with no gaps or overlaps, even at high levels of simplification).

+But mapshaper does much more than simplification, so I am working on wrapping most of the core functionality of mapshaper into R functions.

-This package is in early development.
-Currently provides the following functions:
+So far, it provides the following functions:

 ```
-simplify
-clip
-erase
-dissolve
-explode
+ms_simplify
+ms_clip
+ms_erase
+ms_dissolve
+ms_explode
 ```

 The package may be (is probably) buggy.
 If you run into any bugs, please file an [issue](https://github.com/ateucher/rmapshaper/issues/)